winsxx/aiforsea-telematics-safety/README.md

 1. Setup data in `./data` directory.
 2. Setup environment.
 3. Make sure to put your test data in `./data-test` directory with structure mentioned above.
-4. Run `./model-train cnn -v 0.2 -d "./data" -m "./model/safety_model_cnn.mdl"` to train model with 80% data and validate with 20% data.
-Add `-s 1000` parameter to only use 1000 booking for train and validate.
+4. Run `./model-predict -d "./data-test" -m "./model/safety_model_cnn_rf_stack.mdl" -o "./output/test_prediction.csv"` to predict the test data.
+Run `./model-predict -h` for more information.
 5. To evaluate use `./model-evaluate [prediction_csv_file_path] [test_label_csv_file_path]`.
 Example: `./model-evaluate output/test_prediction.csv data-test-label/sample-labels.csv`
-6. (Optional) If you want to retrain the model, run `./model-train`.
-Run `./model-train -h` to know how to specify different sample size, validation ratio, and model file path.
+6. (Optional) If you want to retrain the model, run `./model-train cnn-rf-stack -v 0.3 -s 6000 -d "./data" -m "./model/safety_model_cnn_rf_stack.mdl"` to train model with 70% data and validate with 30% data.
+Add `-s 6000` parameter to only use 1000 booking for train and validate.